go-color-term/go-color-term/README.md

 <img src="docs/color_matrix.png" />

+## Project Status

+The project follows Semantic Versioning, so [the rule for 0.x releases applies](https://semver.org/#spec-item-4).
+This means that the public API shouldn't be considered stable.

+That said, all the current forms of using the library (described in the sections below) are in a working state.

 ## Supported Operating Systems and Terminals

 Linux, macOS and Windows are supported.
 See the sections belows for specific details of each platform.